Jyothika-Karanam/NEXORA-2026/README.md

 > **Which 15 gateways should the field team prioritize this week?**

-The final Random Forest model achieved a **23.0% lower evaluated cost than the supplied 3-sigma baseline**, while keeping the 15-gateway weekly limit and using only information available before each prediction week.
+The final Random Forest model achieved a **23.0% lower evaluated cost than the supplied 3-sigma baseline**, while keeping the 15-gateway weekly limit and using information available before each prediction week.